lecroy/portfolio2018/bubbles.md

     Impact & Learnings
   </h3>
   <p class="page-body-copy">
-    While Bubbles ultimately didn't secure Series A funding, we achieved significant milestones.
-The company grew from $0 to $200K ARR through word-of-mouth, transformed free users into paying customers, and built a product that users genuinely loved using.
+    While Bubbles ultimately didn't unlock the explosive growth needed to secure its next round, we we proved our concept with significant milestones.
+The company grew from $0 to $500K ARR through word-of-mouth, transformed thousands of free users into paying customers, and built a product that users raved about using.
   </p>
   <h4 class="page-body-interior-subhead">
     Key design principles I learned